Josh-XT/AGiXT/docs/1-Getting started/0-Quick Start.md

 Enter the number of AGiXT workers to run (default: 10):
 ```

-After the environment setup is complete, you will have the following options:
+After the environment setup is complete, the main screen is presented, and you will have the following options:

 ```bash
 1. Run AGiXT (Stable - Recommended!)